 The Cub Lake hike starts with a splendid views of the mountains to the right and a wide meadow to the left.
 A few feet after jumping on the trail, you come across a narrow footbridge over the Big Thompson River.
 The availability of water right at the trailhead further explains why elk and other wildlife are so fond of this area.

-Once crossed the bridge, the trails swirls along the edge of the meadow in the western corner of Moraine Park.
+Once the trail crossed the bridge, it swirls along the edge of the meadow in the western corner of Moraine Park.
 The Cub Lake hike reminds a leisurely walk at this point.
 Flat, without any changes in elevation.

 Approximately 0.4 mile later, the trail veers to the right.
 More trees dressed in fall brilliance (we happened to hike to Cub Lake at this glorious time) festoon the walk.
 On the left hand side, a number of small lakes, the Beaver Ponds, sneak into now yellowish meadow.